techworkersco/twc-site/welcome.md

 ---
 # 🎉 Congratulations

-Congratulations on joining Tech Workers Coalition!
-Over six thousand tech workers have signed up so far because you believe in collective action and the ability to change the tech industry!
+Congratulations on joining the Tech Workers Coalition.
+Thousands of workers have signed up so far because you believe in collective action and the ability to change the tech industry!

 ## What happens next?

-Our volunteer team has received your information and will send you further information if you filled out the form.
+Our team has received your information and will send you further information.
 1. You will automatically be subscribed to our <b>Internal newsletter</b> for upcoming events and updates
 2. If eligible you will receive a separate invite to our [Slack](https://techworkersco.slack.com/) where you can meet tech workers from other [chapters](/chapters) 🌍
 3. If you have any further questions, you can contact us at hello@techworkerscoalition.org